-Use of the Crest is defined by Local Government Act 2002 (Section 234).
+Use of the Coat of Arms is defined by Local Government Act 2002 (Section 234).
 In short you must have prior written consent of the Council before using the Crest.

 The supporters are a golden kiwi and lion representing Napier's dependence on New Zealand and England.
 The motto "Faith and Courage" was chosen to reflect the courage and faith present during and after the 1931 earthquake.